pfig/envion_v3.6/README.md

 If dependency warnings appear, they refer to optional libraries.
 The patch remains operational without them, except for features such as 3D scope visualization.

+### Net-Audio module on iPadOS/iOS

+**Important:**
+The Net-Audio module is **not functional on iPadOS** as of this release.
+Due to current limitations in PlugData for iPadOS/iOS, URL-based loading and fetching are not supported.
+As a result, the Net-Audio module will remain inactive in the iPadOS version until the necessary functionality is implemented upstream.
+A related issue has been opened in the PlugData repository; updates will be provided when support is available.

 For detailed instructions and troubleshooting, refer to [IPAD_GUIDE.md](IPAD_GUIDE.md).

 ---